 The temporary rules, adopted in April, 2016, required a test to determine how much trivalent chromium was converted to the more toxic hexavalent chromium (chromium VI) form.
 To ensure that the test would give a valid result, which requires capturing a large enough sample, the rules required testing at a baghouse inlet, before the filters in the baghouse reduce the amount of pollutant in the exhaust gases.

 The temporary rules included a provision for setting maximum chromium usage rates that would keep a Tier 2 CAGM’s ambient chromium VI impacts from exceeding the health-based levels specified in the rules.
 To do this, it was also necessary to learn the actual emission rate of chromium VI coming out of the baghouse (i.e. from the baghouse outlet).
-At that time, DEQ assumed that baghouse control efficiency for chromium VI would be the same as the baghouse control efficiency for particulate matter since DEQ expected all chromium VI to be in particulate form.
+At that time, DEQ assumed that baghouse control efficiency for chromium VI would be the same as the baghouse control efficiency for particulate matter, since DEQ expected all chromium VI to be in particulate form.
 Therefore, the rules also required testing for particulate matter both at the baghouse inlet and outlet (i.e. before and after the filters).
 By testing before and after the filters, the particulate matter removal efficiency could be calculated, and this removal efficiency could then be used to calculate the chromium VI emission rate.

 In June, Bullseye performed this testing and also took an extra sample of chromium at the baghouse outlet.
 Based on the inlet and outlet testing for chromium, the calculated efficiency for chromium removal was significantly less than 99.0 percent, whereas the removal efficiency for particulate matter was over 99.0 percent.

 Since the test only gave one data point for chromium removal efficiency, DEQ does not consider this to definitively show that the removal efficiency of chromium VI is less than 99.0 percent because there may be an unknown error in that single test.
-However, the test result does not support the assumption that the removal efficiency of chromium VI is the same as the removal efficiency for PM; therefore, DEQ has therefore taken a different approach in the proposed permanent rules.
+However, the test result does not support the assumption that the removal efficiency of chromium VI is the same as the removal efficiency for PM; therefore, DEQ has taken a different approach in the proposed permanent rules.

 DEQ is now proposing that the chromium emission rate be measured directly at the baghouse outlet.
 This will provide the information needed to set maximum usage rates that will keep a Tier 2 CAGM’s ambient chromium VI impacts from exceeding the health-based levels specified in the rules.
 With this change in approach, testing for particulate matter removal efficiency is no longer necessary and the requirement to test for particulate matter removal efficiency has been replaced with a simpler test in the proposed rules.